Rhode Island Prof Learns Only Wingnuts Allowed To Use Violent Metaphors

 So to clarify, I want to make it blindingly clear that I did not call for the assassination of Wayne LaPierre.
 In my world, calling for someone's head on a stick is a metaphor to hold them responsible for their actions.
 I think the last time “head on a stick" actually meant murder was sometime around 1450.
 That anyone would take this seriously as a murder threat is completely absurd.
 What stinks about it is that it has now involved my family, colleagues, and university.
 So I'll apologize to them and to anyone legitimately offended by my metaphor.

-Notice how this so-called "historian" utterly ignores the far more recent use of the guillotine in the French Revolution, and we are pretty sure that there heads were on a stick in the movie Apocalypse Now, which was set in about 1970.
+Notice how this so-called "historian" utterly ignores the far more recent use of the guillotine in the French Revolution, and we are pretty sure that there were heads on sticks in the movie Apocalypse Now, which was set in about 1970.
 So decapitation and cranial stick-mounting is clearly a very literal thing.

 Loomis also tries to weasel out of responsibility for his call for the very literal beheading of a human being by suggesting that his personal experiences somehow justify an angry outburst, simply because 26 people were murdered with a semiautomatic freedom-machine that morning: